 Better pump it a bit harder than soft because over time (a kick around or two) the ball naturally loses air so it'll be just right in no time.
 Better that then too soft and having to pump it up while you're already out of the house.

 The problem with this at every level but the pro's is that game balls are up to five or six times the price of a training ball.
 So to answer your question simply, yes, there is a difference but is not a massive difference you will ever notice when the whistle goes.

 Typically game balls are made with slightly better materials and are constructed to last longer, where training balls won't last as long but will do the job day in and day out.
 Not a game breaking difference to have a soccer ball size 5 (training or match) to improve your game.

 I’ve played with balls (that didn’t come out right) from all over the world from North America to South America to Europe and Asia.
-Across the board in all the leagues I’ve played in my game has never gone up or down because of the ball we used.
+Across the board in all the leagues I’ve played in, my game has never gone up or down because of the ball we used.

 So what’s the lesson here?
 Stop worrying about the ball, ref, the guy with extra short shorts and loving every minute of it and start concentrating on raising your game by working on your fundamentals.